jennifer-culbertson/oels2025/oels_practical_wk8.md

 - For either of these experiments, figure out how to disable image preloading for the button images and re-run the experiment.
 Can you see the difference?
 If it works smoothly, try running the experiment in Chrome in Incognito mode, which prevents your browser saving images etc for you.
 Can you see the difference now?
 - [Harder, optional] Can you change the `random_wait` function so it generates longer waits early in the experiment and shorter waits later on?
 Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk7_extended.md).

+## More about recording audio in jspsych
+Once you have the audio data as a base 64 string, you can convert each string to an audio file using R [example code here](https://github.com/jspsych/jsPsych/discussions/796#discussioncomment-33705) or Python [example code here](https://github.com/jspsych/jsPsych/issues/494#issuecomment-705674385), or using an online base64-to-audio converter (e.g., this)[https://base64.guru/converter/decode/audio] (the latter is useful for testing, but I don't recommend using this with data from real participants for data privacy reasons).

+Base 64 strings are *very* long, so if you are recording audio in a real experiment, take the advice given on the (html-audio-response plugin page)[https://www.jspsych.org/v7/plugins/html-audio-response/]: save the base 64 strings from each trial to your server immediately, and delete it from the data string that jspych automatically accumulates across the trials.

 ## References